-Pursuant to section 333 of the FAA Modernization and Reform Act of 2012 ("FMRA") and 14 CFR Part 11, Caribbean Project Management, ("Petitioner"), requests exemption from several provisions of the Federal Aviation Regulations ("FAR").
-Specifically, portions of 14 CFR Parts 21, 27, 45, 61 and 91 to allow, among other things, the use of the sUAS - DJI Phantom, in the National Airspace System (NAS) by knowledged individuals in all regulations and operations of aircraft according to FAA regulations.
+Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 ("FMRA") and 14 CFR Part 11, KalScott Engineering, ("Petitioner"), requests exemptions from several provisions of the Federal Aviation Regulations ("FAR"), specifically portions of 14 C.F.R.
+Parts 21, 27, 45, 61, and 91 to allow, among other things, research and development ("R&D") operations using the DJI Phantom, S900, and S1000 commercial multi-copters in the continental United States ("CONUS") by individuals who have successfully completed, at a minimum, FAA private pilot ground instruction and passed the FAA private pilot written examination, or FAA-recognized equivalents, and completed Kalscott Engineering's training program for operation of the UAS.